13 Songs (Fugazi album)

-13 Songs is a compilation of all the songs from the American post-hardcore band Fugazi's first two EPs, Fugazi and Margin Walker.
-It was released on 1st September 1989.
+13 Songs is a compilation album by the American post-hardcore band Fugazi, released on September 1, 1989 by Dischord Records.
+The album consists of all the songs from the band's first two EPs, Fugazi and Margin Walker.
+In regards to worldwide sales, it is the band's most commercially successful album, with a reported figure between 750,000 and 3 million sales.

 Background

 The EPs compiled were Fugazi (1988), which was recorded at Inner Ear Studios in June 1988 with Ted Niceley & Don Zientara, and Margin Walker (1989), which was recorded in December 1988 at Southern Studios in London with John Loder handling production duties.

 The EPs had been on Ian MacKaye's Dischord Records as numbers 30 and 35, respectively.
 13 Songs was number 36.
 A remastered version was released in February 2003.

 Release

 13 Songs is Fugazi's most successful release.
 While certain sources report the album's total worldwide sales as being over 3 million, Alan O'Connor in his 2008 book Punk Record Labels and the Struggle for Autonomy: The Emergence of DIY lists the figure as 750,000 (based on an interview with Dischord Records).